Chopticon High School: Music

-The Chopticon marching band, also known as "The Showband of Southern Maryland," won 7 consecutive USBands Maryland State Championships from 2009 to 2015 and their 8th in 2018.
+The Chopticon marching band, also known as "The Showband of Southern Maryland," won 7 consecutive USBands Maryland State Championships from 2009 to 2015, their 8th in 2018, and their 9th in 2024.
+In 2025, the band was group 1A co-state champions alongside Northern High School after both tied with a score of 88.300 at the USBands Maryland & Virginia State Championship at Calvert Hall College High School.
 Under the direction of former director Todd Burroughs, the Chopticon marching band also won the USBands 2A National Championships in 2012.

 Sports

 Chopticon High School Athletics belongs to the Southern Maryland Athletic Conference, and competes in Maryland Division 4A in state competitions.
 On March 24, 2014 the Chopticon varsity softball team ended the Northern varsity softball team's state record 77-game winning streak by a score of 5–3.
 The baseball team won the 2015 3A State Championship by defeating Mt.
 Hebron High School 1–0 in the championship game.
 The pitcher in that game, LJay Newsome, ended up being drafted by the Seattle Mariners in the 2015 MLB Draft.
 In 2016, the softball program made their first state championship since 1985, however they lost 7–2 to Sherwood High School.

 On June 12, 2017 Chopticon saw another alumnus get selected in the MLB Draft.
 Former Catcher Robby Kidwell was drafted in the 36th round by the New York Mets.